gkjohnson/closed-chain-ik-js/README.md

 addChild( child : Frame ) : void
 ```

+Adds a child to this frame and sets the childs parent to this frame.
+Throws an error if the child already has a parent.

 ### .removeChild

 ```js
 removeChild( child : Frame ) : void
 ```

+Removes the given child from this frame.
+Throws an error if the given frame is not a child of this frame.

 ### .attachChild